-Multisession collaborations between the museum’s education department and schools combine exhibition- and collection-based programs with specialized classroom visits by an experienced museum educator.
-In a three- to ten-part series, a museum educator works with the classroom teacher to design a customized program and visits the school before and after the museum visits.
+Multisession collaborations between the Museum’s Learning and Engagement department and schools combine exhibition- and collection-based programs with specialized classroom visits by an experienced museum educator.
+In a three- to ten-part series, a museum educator works with the classroom teacher to design a customized program and visits the school before and after the Museum visits.
 Partnerships provide students with a unique opportunity to hone their critical thinking skills and powers of observation.
 Customized to meet each school’s objectives, school partnerships may include artmaking, writing workshops, professional development for school staff, and programs for families.
 School partnerships are appropriate for all grade levels.

 Some select sample programs include: